AI-powered customer experience marketing (CXM) platform that helps local businesses win.

 How Data Makes Your Follow-Up Smarter Over Time

-For example, you might find that leads from Google Ads respond best to a phone call within five minutes, whereas leads from Instagram prefer a DM conversation.
-You might observe that a Day 7 follow-up text achieves a 40% response rate while a Day 3 email is largely ignored.
+One of the underrated benefits of automating your follow-up is the data it generates.
+When every interaction is tracked, you start to see patterns.
+Which messages get opened?
+Which get replied to?
+Do leads book after the second text or the fifth?
+You might discover that leads from Google Ads respond best to a phone call within five minutes, while leads from Instagram prefer a DM conversation.
+You might find that your Day 7 follow-up text has a 40% response rate but your Day 3 email gets ignored completely.

 How SalesCaptain Helps You Automate Customer Follow-Up

-SalesCaptain is purpose-built for service businesses that need to automate customer follow-up across every channel—without requiring a dedicated tech team.
-The platform combines an AI Phone Agent, which answers calls 24/7, qualifies leads, and books appointments, with AI Chat Agents that handle SMS, website chat, Instagram DMs, and Facebook Messenger automatically.
-All interactions flow into a single Unified Inbox, giving your team full visibility into every conversation—calls, texts, social messages, and emails—along with complete contact history.
+SalesCaptain was built specifically for service businesses that need to automate customer follow-up across every channel without hiring a tech team to set it up.
+The platform combines an AI Phone Agent that answers calls 24/7, qualifies leads, and books appointments with AI Chat Agents that handle SMS, webchat, Instagram DMs, and Facebook Messenger automatically.
+Everything flows into a single Unified Inbox where your team can see every conversation, calls, texts, social messages, emails, in one place with full contact history.

-The Workflow Automation builder enables you to implement the three-campaign system described above using an intuitive drag-and-drop interface.
-Set triggers for new leads, missed calls, completed appointments, or any custom event, and the system executes the rest automatically.
-It sends messages, makes AI calls, updates your CRM, and notifies your team whenever human follow-up is required.
-SalesCaptain seamlessly integrates with over 50 business tools, including HubSpot, Salesforce, ServiceFusion, and HousecallPro, ensuring your workflow stays synchronized across every platform your business relies on.
+The Workflow Automation builder lets you create the exact three-campaign system described above using a visual drag-and-drop interface.
+Set triggers for new leads, missed calls, completed appointments, or any custom event.
+The system handles the rest.
+It sends texts, makes AI calls, updates your CRM, and notifies your team when human follow-up is needed.
+SalesCaptain integrates with over 50 tools including HubSpot, Salesforce, ServiceFusion, HousecallP